Fietsband/Koo-Koo-Island/README.md

 - C Moving showBridge method from the GameMap to LonelyIsland

 ### Underwater Shack
-- W Background-color from fish should be white

 #### Squirrel House
 - M Adding progress for squirrel house